mohsinulhaq/react-popper-tooltip/README.md

 Out of the box, react-popper-tooltip is configured with default options that work for most of the use-cases, and usually, you won't need to change anything.

-But we worked with react-popper-tooltip with flexibility in mind and provide a configurable parameter to every internal decision we made.
+We worked with react-popper-tooltip with flexibility in mind and tried to provide a configurable parameter to every internal decision we made.
 You can turn parts of the functionality on and off based on your requirements.

 - If you use `click` to trigger the tooltip, it seems reasonable to close the tooltip when you click anywhere outside the tooltip.

 > To change this functionality, use the option `closeOnClickOutside`.

-- If you use `click` or `focus` to trigger the tooltip, so it stays open when you scroll the page, the tooltip will be closed when the trigger element is no longer visible.

-> To change this functionality, use the option `closeOnTriggerHidden`.

 - If you use `hover` to trigger the tooltip, the tooltip closes when you move the cursor out of the trigger element.
 But if the cursor moves to the tooltip element, the tooltip stays open.
 It's useful if you want to allow your users to